aquamatt/RedFlash/README.rst

 Notes on gateways
 =================

-Some quick notes on gateways other than Clickatell:
+Some quick notes on gateways other than Nexmo and Clickatell:

-- Nexmo - fantastic service, and on the roadmap for a gateway class in RedFlash next

 - TMC (www.tmcsms.com - looks like cheap virtual numbers, but API is SOAP and outbound not so cheap with _from_ 5.9p / msg)
 - MessageMedia.
 Also appear to be SOAP only.
 Replies flagged to match outbound messages which is nice - clickatell can't do that.
 Pricing not published.
 - www.bulksms.co.uk - two-way SMS without needing virtual number.
-Pricing more expensive than clickatell
+Pricing more expensive than clickatell and nexmo
-- www.routomessaging.com - seems to be cheaper than clickatell.
+- www.routomessaging.com - seems to be OK pricing.
 Not sure you get delivery receipts.

+At the moment we recommend Nexmo highly for the features, the pricing and the straight-forward global delivery.
+It is the most recently tested SMS gateway for RedFlash.

 Acknowledgements
 ================